 Returns the weighted memory (RSS) size for a pid, in bytes.
 This weights the size of shared regions by the number of processes accessing it.
 Return -1 when an error occurs and set errno, as follows:

 ESRCH Process pid was not found.

 ENOSYS The function is not implemented.
-Check if numatools kernel package is up-to-date
+Check if numatools

-Kerner package is up to date.
+kernel package is up-to-date.

 Normally, the following errors should not occur: